chgray/DynamicTelemetry/docs/docs/Architecture.Processor.Installation.Overview.document.md

 # Processor Installation Overview : COMING SOON

-In short, there are four locations that Can accept one of the three different dynamic telemetry processors.
+In short, there are four locations that can accept one of the three different dynamic telemetry processors.

 ![](../orig_media/Architecture.Boxes.Full.DynamicTelemetry.drawio.png)